top of page

 “Actor”: Light vs. Dark on Black Card

-Working light pastels on black card was a technical tightrope:
+Working light pastels on black card is a technical tightrope:

 • Challenge: Pastel dust loves to transfer.